STATWORX/blog/flowchart/README.md

 ## Overview

 The aim of the function is to visualise the connections between R functions within a project as a flowchart.
-Herefore, input a directory path to the function and the outputs are an adjacency matrix and an `igraph` object.
-As an example we use [the R folder of the helfRlein package]():
+Herefore, the input a directory path to the function or a list with the functions and the outputs are an adjacency matrix and an `igraph` object.
+As an example we use [the R folder of the helfRlein package](https://github.com/STATWORX/helfRlein/tree/master/R):

 ```R
 net <- get_network(dir = "R/", simplify = TRUE)